Dog Daze (1939 film)

 Dog Daze is a 1939 Our Gang short comedy film directed by George Sidney.
-It was the 181st Our Gang short (182nd episode, 93rd talking short, 94th talking episode, and 13th MGM produced episode) that was released.
+It was the 181st Our Gang short to be released.

 Plot

 The gang must raise 37 cents to pay off Butch.
-After earning a dollar for taking care of an injured dog, the kids hit upon a sure-fire moneymaking scheme; they will "rescue" every dog in town, thereby collecting a dollar from each grateful owner.
+They earn a dollar for taking care of an injured dog, which turns out to be a police station mascot.
+But a goat devours the dollar bill.
+The kids hit upon a sure-fire moneymaking scheme; they will "rescue" every dog in town, thereby collecting a dollar from each grateful owner.
 Naturally, the pet owners are upset when their pooches mysteriously disappear, and before long the gang is in hot water with the cops.

+Also in the mix is the trained penguin belonging to a frantic vaudevillian.
+Porky releases the penguin, hoping the dogs will chase it up the block and away from them.
+However, the police notice the chase and bring the animals back.
+Nonetheless, the police reward The Gang with a new soap box racer.
+As soon as the kids start downhill, the dogs take off after them, bowling over their owners.
+The last shot is of the penguin walking directly into the camera lens.